bbauska/meta-react-basics/README.md

 in HTML, although React handles them differently.

 This means that you may encounter unfamiliar errors when you run your event-driven React code.
-However, in this reading, you'll learn about some of the most common errors associated with events and how you can deal with them.
+However, in this section (2), you'll learn about some of the most common errors associated with events and how you can deal with them.